MatteoLanglois/ProjetS4/README.md

-# Projet Semestre 4 :
+# Semester 4 Project:
-## Création d'une intelligence artificielle de classification d'images
+## Creation of Artificial Intelligence for image classification

 # Introduction
-* IA de détection de masque (Avec, sans ou mal mis)
+* Mask detection AI (With, without or misplaced)
-* Plusieurs modèles de classification : DeepLearning et une IA non basée sur le DeepLearning
+* Several classification models: DeepLearning (and a non DeepLearning based AI, not yet finished)
-* Utilisation de la librairie TensorFlow
+* Use of the TensorFlow library
-* Dans recherches : différentes pistes pour le DL/Feature extraction
+* In research: different tracks for DL/Feature extraction
-* Ainsi qu'un programme pour vérifier l'utilisation de la carte graphique
+* As well as a program to check the use of the graphics card

-# Utilisation
+# Usage
-* Cloner le dépôt github
+* Clone the GitHub repository
-* via le cmd/terminal/shell aller à la racine du projet
+* via cmd/terminal/shell go to the root of the project
-* Créer l'environnement virtuel (Sous Windows : ```py -m venv env```, Sous une distribution Linux : virtualenv test)
+* Create the virtual environment (Under Windows: ```py -m venv env```, Under a Linux distribution: virtualenv test)
-* Activer l'environnement virtuel Python (Sous windows : ```.\env\Scripts\activate```, sous une distribution Linux : ```source test/bin/activate```)
+* Activate the Python virtual environment (On Windows: ```.\env\Scripts\activate```, on Linux distribution: ```source test/bin/activate``)
-* Installer les packages nécessaires (```pip install -r requirements.txt```)
+* Install the necessary packages (```pip install -r requirements.txt```)
-* Télécharger le dataset et mettez le à la racine du projet (https://www.kaggle.com/rjouba/dataset)
-* Exécuter le programme qui vous intéresse
+* Download the dataset and put it in the root of the project (https://www.kaggle.com/rjouba/dataset)
+* Run the program you are interested in
-## Pour le Deep Learning
+## For Deep Learning
-* Entraînez votre modèle via le programme DeepLearning\TrainModel1.py ou DeepLearning\TrainModel2.py
+* Train your model via the program DeepLearning\TrainModel1.py or DeepLearning\TrainModel2.py
-* Testez votre modèle via le programme DeepLearning\FaceMaskDetection.py ou DeepLearning\VideoMaskDetection.py
+* Test your model with the DeepLearning\FaceMaskDetection.py or DeepLearning\VideoMaskDetection.py program
-* Changer le programme en fonction du modèle que vous voulez tester
-## Pour les modèles basés sur les K plus proches voisins
-* Pas encore fait
-## Pour les recherches
-* Vous pouvez exécuter les différents programmes tant que l'environnement virtuel est actif
+* Change the program according to the model you want to test
+## For models based on the K nearest neighbors
+* Not done yet
+## For searches
+* You can run the different programs as long as the virtual environment is active

-# A faire
+# To do
-### Principal :
+### Main:
-- [x] Trouver un sujet et un dataset
+- [x] Find a subject and a dataset
-- [x] Faire des matrices de confusion pour comparer les différents modèles
+- [x] Make confusion matrices to compare the different models
 ### Deep Learning
-- [x] Réaliser un premier modèle de classification via DeepLearning
+- [x] Make a first classification model via DeepLearning
-- [x] Faire des histogrammes pour chaque image pour voir les différentes classes prédites
+- [x] Make histograms for each image to see the different predicted classes
-- [x] Réaliser un second modèle de classification via DeepLearning pour comparer avec le premier
+- [x] Make a second classification model via DeepLearning to compare with the first one
-- [x] Trouver comment sauvegarder un modèle pour ensuite pour prédire des images dans un autre script
+- [x] Find out how to save a model to predict images in another script
-- [x] Améliorer le réseau neuronal
+- [x] Improve the neural network
-- [ ] Lors de l'utilisation de la webcam, rogner les différents viages et prédire pour chacun puis afficher proba + prédiction au-dessus de chaque
+- [x] When using the webcam, crop the different faces and predict for each then display proba + prediction above each
 ### KNN
+- [ ] Perform a third classification model via non-DeepLearning based AI
-- [ ] Réaliser un troisième modèle de classification via une IA non basée sur le DeepLearning
+- [ ] Find a way to do a classification without DeepLearning (KNN)
-- [x] Trouver une méthode pour faire une classification sans DeepLearning
-- [ ] Trouver comment avoir un taux de confiance pour la détection des parties du visage
+- [ ] Find a way to have a confidence rate for face part detection
-- [ ] Trouver comment faire une prédiction pour une image
+- [ ] Find how to make a prediction for an image
-### Autres
+### Other
-- [ ] Faire un programme qui supprime les images qui ne fonctionnent pas
+- [ ] Make a program that removes images that don't work
-- [x] Créer un environnement virtuel
+- [x] Create a virtual environment
-- [x] Faire en sorte de pouvoir réutiliser l'environnement virtuel via la création d'un requirements.txt
+- [x] Make it possible to reuse the virtual environment via the creation of a requirements.txt

-# Bibliographie
+# Bibliography
-## Tutos utilisés :
+## Tutorials used :
 * https://www.tensorflow.org/tutorials/images/classification
 * https://www.tensorflow.org/tutorials/images/data_augmentation
 * https://www.tensorflow.org/tutorials/quickstart/beginner
 * https://github.com/chandrikadeb7/Face-Mask-Detection
 * https://debuggercafe.com/image-classification-using-tensorflow-on-custom-dataset/
 * https://penseeartificielle.fr/installer-facilement-tensorflow-gpu-sous-windows/
+* etc
-## DataSet :
+## DataSet:
 * https://www.kaggle.com/rjouba/dataset